-Rhonda Gustafson, Academic Dean (701)477-7876 Room 210H
+Rhonda Gustafson, Dean of Academics (701)477-7876 Office 210H

 Department of Science, Math and Engineering

 The department of Science and Math offers an Associate of Science Degree.
 The curricular program includes the general education courses, as well as particular emphasis on specific science, Math, computer science and engineering courses.
 As with the other departments, localization and inclusion of the Indian cultural concerns are the unique curricular thrusts of this department.